Qloapps/qloapps-docs/docs/database/object-model-class.md

 # The ObjectModel class
 When you want to go deep in QloApps development, you need to utilize the ObjectModel class.
-This is the fundamental object of QloApps's object relational model.
+This is the fundamental object of QloApps's object-relational model.
 It very well may be overridden but with great precaution.

-It is an Active Record sort of class (see: http://en.wikipedia.org/wiki/Active_record_pattern).
+It is an Active Record sort of class (see: [http://en.wikipedia.org/wiki/Active_record_pattern](http://en.wikipedia.org/wiki/Active_record_pattern)).
 The table property or views related to QloApps' database are written in this class.
 Subsequently, the class is attached to a database record.
-After a object has been started up, another record is added to the database.
+After an object has been started up, another record is added to the database.
 Each object recovers its information from the database. when an object is updated, the record to which it is tied is updated also.
 The class executes accessors for each property.

 ## Defining the model